Skip to content

 PrerenderedChunk

 PrerenderedChunk contains basic chunk information before any rendering occurs and before the chunk name is generated.
 After this update, this simplified chunk information is only passed to the entryFileNames and chunkFileNames options.
 From the new flow diagram above, we can see that at this stage it's impossible to obtain information about already rendered modules.
-As an alternative, it now includes a moduleIds list, allowing developers to roughly understand what's contained in the chunk.
+As an alternative, it now includes a moduleIds list, allowing developers to at least roughly understand what's contained in the chunk.

 typescript